Enter the

 Seasons/Availability

-Tangerines are available beginning to late winter.
+Tangerines are available in the late fall through winter.

 Current Facts